Invisalign Dentist Highlands Ranch, CO

 Finding an Invisalign® Dentist

 Not all dentists offer Invisalign®.
 You have to receive special training in order to provide it to patients.
-To learn if the procedure is right for you, schedule an appointment with our Colorado Precision Dentistry and Orthodontics office by calling 303-481-0565.
+To learn if the procedure is right for you, schedule an appointment with our Colorado Precision Dentistry office by calling 303-481-0565.

 How will Invisalign® impact my life?

 Unlike wearing traditional braces, Invisalign® will not make a major impact on your quality of life.
 Since the aligners are clear, it will not impact your appearance.
 Additionally, since they only need to be worn for 22 hours a day, they will not interfere with eating.
 This is a huge advantage because you can eat your favorite plate of ribs, go out for a romantic date, eat a caramel apple without worrying about something becoming stuck in your teeth or a wire being pulled out of place.
 This time also allows you to take the aligner out when having an important conversation or making a presentation at work.
 Overall, this is a convenient way to straighten your teeth and provides the maximum level of flexibility.

 Some people are concerned about whether or not wearing an aligner will impact their speech.
 Most of our Highlands Ranch patients tell us that they have to get used to wearing aligners after the first couple of days.
 Sometimes, patients have a slight lisp which goes away once they become used to speaking while wearing them.
 This is standard with any orthodontic procedure but fortunately; most people can speak normally within a couple of days.